Albert Einstein rewrote the laws of nature. He completely changed the way we understand the behavior of things as basic

 As people read Einstein’s papers and argued about their significance, his work gradually gained acceptance, and his reputation as a powerful new intellect in the world of physics grew.
 In 1908 he began lecturing at the University of Bern, and the following year resigned from the Patent Office.
 In 1911 he became a professor of physics at the Karl-Ferdinand University in Prague, before returning to Zurich in 1912 to a professorship there.

-Working on the general theory of relativity, in 1911 he made his first predictions of how our sun’s powerful gravity would bend the path of light coming from other stars as it traveled past the sun.
+Working on the general theory of relativity, in 1911 he made his first predictions of how our sun’s powerful gravity would bend the path of light coming from other stars that passed close to the sun.

 The General Theory of Relativity – Einstein Becomes Famous Worldwide

 Einstein published his general theory of relativity paper in 1915, showing, for example, how gravity distorts space and time.
-Light is deflected by powerful gravity, not because of its mass (light has no mass) but because gravity has curved the space that the light travels through.
+Light is deflected by powerful gravity, not because of its mass (light has no mass) but because gravity has curved the space that light travels through.

-In 1919, a British expedition set out to the West African island of Principe to observe an eclipse of the sun.
-Under these conditions, they could test whether light from far away stars passing close to the Sun was deflected by the sun.
+In 1919 a British expedition traveled to the West African island of Principe to observe an eclipse of the sun.
+During the eclipse they tested whether light from far away stars passing close to the sun was deflected.
 They found that it was!
-Just as Einstein had said, space truly was curved.
+Just as Einstein had said, space truly is curved.